codefresh-io/docs.codefresh.io/_docs/promotions/create-promotion-sequence.md

 ---

-This step-by-step guide lists the steps required to create a promotion sequence.
+This guide lists the steps required to create a promotion sequence.
 Follow the steps in the order in which they are listed.
 Each step is followed by a brief description of its purpose and objective in the promotion sequence.
 For detailed information, click the step title.

 ## Prerequisites